elijahcruz12/laravel-starter-template/README.md

 - Alpine.js
 - Tailwind CSS
 - TallStackUI
+- BunnyCDN Storage Support (With pull zone, Storage is defaulted to Los Angeles zone)

 This uses `@livewireScriptConfig`, and sets up livewire and alpine in `app.js`.
 It also creates a `layouts/app.blade.php` file that includes the necessary scripts and styles for livewire and alpine.